lucylai96/comp-540/README.md

 # COMP-540
-Statistical Machine Learning course review materials (made by me)
+Description: Rice University Statistical Machine Learning course lecture notes.
+Feel free to use, as Devika does not post notes.

-Just some notes.
-Feel free to use for your studying pleasures, since Devika does not post notes.
+Date: 04.29.17